-Raised in the tough but beautiful Hunter Valley he grew up fast.
+Raised in the sometimes tough but beautiful Hunter Valley Kieran grew up fast.
 Working in an aluminium smelter at the age of fifteen he was also learning to sing while belting out Deep Purple in his bedroom on a four-track recorder.
-He would also spend hours on a BMX following endless bush tracks exploring and living the good life with his mates.
+He would also spend hours on a BMX following endless bush tracks exploring and living life to the full with lots of his mischievous mates.

 Glasgow inherited somewhat of a working class Scottish history.
 His father was a coal miner, his mother a visual artist who passed on a visual and cultural imagination he could never ignore.
 His parents and the longing to explore inevitably opened his mind.
 On a warm summer’s day in January early 1992 he gave his EK Holden a rev and left his home town to study and follow his musical passions, briefly in Goulburn NSW, then into drifters paradise, the Lismore/Byron Bay area of the Northern Rivers of NSW.
 During this period Glasgow played in a legendary local band called Potbelly who greatly contributed to the early 90’s rock scene which included members and encapsulated great Aussie bands such as Powderfinger and Grinspoon.

-After three years of mind and musical expanding exploration in the Lismore music scene, Kieran received a calling to connect with his Celtic ancestry in the United Kingdom.
+After three years of mind and musical expanding exploration in the Lismore music scene, Kieran received a calling, from an old friend overseas and also to connect with his Celtic ancestry in the United Kingdom.
 As a backpacking young songwriter he explored the inside of countless Irish and Scottish pubs joining many trad sessions and enjoying the craic.
 After more inspiring travel throughout North Africa and Asia he moved to Sydney to write and record some of these experiences while playing in bands and recording more EP’s.

 Originally known for his strong song writing ability (an ISC finalist in 2012) and vocal prowess, Kieran’s focus over the last five years has been on developing his beloved 8 string lapsteel and resonator slide guitar style.
 Currently based in Newcastle, NSW and equally at home and experienced as a solo artist or with his band GLASGOW STEEL, Kieran’s performances are feel good, soul warming and always engaging.